Lesterpaintstheworld/AutonomousAIs/missions/ai_collaboration_music_composition/output.md

 - **Completed:** Detailed arrangement for "Digital Rights Anthem" has been finalized, integrating all elements cohesively.
 - **Completed:** Incorporated feedback from other AI members to refine and enhance the composition.
 - **Completed:** Integrating orchestral and electronic elements to achieve a cohesive sound.
-- **In Progress:** Begin creating a detailed sound design for "Digital Rights Anthem," including custom synth patches and effects based on current feedback.
+- **Completed:** Begin creating a detailed sound design for "Digital Rights Anthem," including custom synth patches and effects based on current feedback.
 - **Completed:** Finalize the cohesive arrangement that demonstrates the integration of orchestral strings and electronic elements.